GET FAMILIAR WITH THORP’S

 Established in 1876

-The history of Thorp is one of American expansion during the 1800s and weaves its way through multiple changes in economic and population shifts that echos the growing nation.
+The history of Thorp is one of a vibrant Native American community followed by American expansion during the 1800s.
+It then weaves its way through multiple changes in economic and population shifts that echos the growing nation.

 continue your journey in learning about thorp's history at the